1096bimu/MelonMusic/README.md

 It is trying to be a better-shaped tool.

-A lot of music apps add features like a collector’s Swiss Army knife: every request becomes another blade, another tab, another settings page, another context menu.
+A lot of music apps add features like a Swiss Army knife: every request becomes another blade, another tab, another settings page, another context menu.
 Eventually the app becomes wider than it is long.

 Melon Music is built around restraint: